-1. We will continually improve the transportation system to provide for the safe and efficient movement of people and goods within the county and cities and with adjoining counties.

-2. We will target transportation improvements to support desired development patterns for the community (recognizing that ready availability of transportation creates demand for and development in adjacent areas.)

-3. We will design and reconstruct roadways using context sensitive design considerations that enhance community aesthetics and minimize impacts on the environment and our historic resources.

-4. We will plan our new and/or reconstructed roadways to include consideration of multiple functions, including pedestrian facilities, parking, bicycle routes, public transit (if applicable) as well as local vehicular circulation.

-5. We will promote connectivity of our road network (such as fostering a grid network of streets, multiple connections between subdivisions) in the non-rural areas of the county.

-6. We support the creation of a community-wide greenway or multi-use path network for pedestrians and cyclists.
+- 1. We will continually improve the transportation strem to provide for the safe and efficient movement of people and goods with in the count, and cities and with adjoining counties. - 2.
+We will target transportation improvements a support desired development patterns for the community (recognizing that ready available) of transportation creates demand for and development in adjacent area. - 3.
+We will design and reconstruct roadways using context sensitive design considerations that enhance community against as and minimize impacts on the environment and our historic resources. - 4.
+We will plan our new and) a reconstructed roadways to include consideration of multiple functions, including a destrian facilities, parking, bicycle routes, public transit (if applicable) as we as local vehicular circulation. - 5.
+We will promote connections between subdivisions) in the non-rural areas of the county. - 6.
+We support the creation of a community-wide greenway or multi-use path network for pedestrians and cyclists.